-Central to our values and our work, access to healthcare challenges our personal and our professional ability to listen and respect others.
-Far from being universal, access to care strongly depends on the standards, values, knowledge and cultural representations specific to each community and it is essential to keep in mind that ill health is viewed differently according to cultural and social codes.
+Access to healthcare is at the core of our values and work, and it challenges our personal and our professional ability to respect and listen to others.
+Far from being universal, access to care strongly depends on the standards, values, knowledge, and cultural representations specific to each community; and the way illness is considered may differ from one society or culture to another: this cannot be ignored.

-In the field of public health, scientific knowledge sometimes conflicts with traditional wisdom and practices, which can in turn run counter to humanitarian relief efforts.
-Attitudes of patients and families to sickness vary from one country to another according to their culture and their social background.
-Prevailing norms, values, representations and practices govern how people view and provide care.
+In the field of public health, scientific knowledge and traditional wisdom and practices are sometimes conflictual, which can in turn run counter to humanitarian relief efforts.
+Attitudes of patients and families regarding health vary from one country to another depending on their culture and their social background.
+Prevailing norms, values, conceptions and practices determine how people view and provide care.

-Taking account of such issues is critical to the provision of humanitarian aid.
-Understanding cultural differences, adopting critical distance to the professional stance, being mindful of the social and cultural diversity of patients all facilitate and improve access to quality and effective care.
+Such considerations need to be taken into account in order to provide proper humanitarian aid.
+Understanding cultural differences, taking critical distance from one’s own professional stance, being mindful of the social and cultural diversity of patients, are as many keys to improving access to quality and effective care.